cisdeli/mri_img_classification/README.md

 </figure>

 *Figure 1.
-Example of a MRI Image from the dataset.*
+Example of a higher resolution brain MRI Image - [Source](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection).*

 ### Classes
 The dataset is divided into 4 classes: